marina601/easy-cocktail-recipes/README.md

 The project was deployed to GitHub Pages using the following steps:

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/marina601/iFitness)
+1. Log in to GitHub and locate the [marina601/easy-cocktial-recipes Repository](https://github.com/marina601/easy-cocktail-recipes)
 2. At the top of the Repository (not top of page), locate the "Settings" button on the menu.
     - Alternatively, click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "root" and select "Master Branch".
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://marina601.github.io/iFitness/) in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site [link](https://marina601.github.io/easy-cocktail-recipes/) in the "GitHub Pages" section.

 ##### back to [content](#table-of-content)

 ### Forking to GitHub Respiratories

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following step:
+By forking the GitHub Repository you can make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following step:

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/marina601/iFitness)
+1. Log in to GitHub and locate the [marian601/easy-cocktail-recipes Respiratory](https://github.com/marina601/easy-cocktail-recipes)
 2. At the top of the Repository (not top of page) just above the "Settings" on the menu, locate the "Fork" button.
 3. You should now have a copy of the original repository in your GitHub account.